 Day 17 of That Healthy Christmas, and I have a Gluten Free salad option to have with turkey/ham or whatever main you are enjoying on the day.
 Click here for the recipe on the Woolworths Christmas page.

-Day 16 of Christmas, and I found a cute treat on the Coles blog.
+Day 16 of Christmas, and I found a cute treat on the Good Food blog.
 My sister made these last year and they look fantastic on the dessert or snack tray.
-TIP Be sure to make these quickly or the top half may start sliding if it's a hot day as it has been in Brisbane… Continue reading Christmas Santas
+TIP Be sure to make these quickly or the top half may start sliding if it's a hot day as it has been in… Continue reading Christmas Santas

 For the 14th day of December I found an easy bowl of fruit salad.
 A small star shaped cookie cutter is needed, with some fruit of your choice.
 Here watermelon has been used, with strawberries and blueberries to decorate.